Mizux/KalistoUnpacker/README.md

 smx:
 > Based on my discoveries, the KBF extension stands for "Kalisto Binary File" and KIX stands for "Kalisto Index File".
-I don't own any other Kalisto-made game to verify if other games also use the same binary format, but you're free to try this tool and see if it works for you
+I don't own any other Kalisto-made game to verify if other games also use the same binary format, but yo're free to try this tool and see if it works for you

+## Requirement

+You'll need:

+* "CMake >= 3.16".

-# Codemap
+## Codemap

-Thus the project layout is as follow:
+The project layout is as follow:

 * [CMakeLists.txt](CMakeLists.txt) Top-level for [CMake](https://cmake.org/cmake/help/latest/) based build.
 * [cmake](cmake) Subsidiary CMake files.